-Conscious sedation is commonly used in a number of interventional Pulmonology procedures.
-Knowledge and familiarity with sedation and its reversal is essential, but unfortunately is both poorly understood and remembered and thus poses a potential risk.
+Conscious sedation is commonly used number of interventional а in Pulmonology procedures.
+Knowledge and familiarity with sedation and its essential. reversal is but unfortunatelv is both poorly understood and remembered and thus poses a potential risk.

 - Quantify usage of reversal agents - Assess understanding of sedation and antidotes amongst respiratory trainees